Robert K. Brinton: Climbing career

 Ski mountaineering continued to be an abiding passion for Brinton.
 Three trips are particularly noteworthy.
 In April 1937, Brinton, Muir Dawson, and Dick Jones climbed to Mt.
 Whitney Pass (13,500') on skis.
 Then in May 1938, a journey from Whitney Portal to the Upper Kern Canyon and over the Whitney Russell Pass (13,300') was undertaken by Brinton, Howard Koster, Dick Jones, Philip Faulconer, and Glen Dawson.
 This feat was recognized by the Los Angeles Times: " 'Top of the United States' Crossed for the First Time by Winter Ski Party".
 And in March 1939, Brinton, Chet Errett, and Lloyd Warner made the first winter ascent of Banner Peak.
 Again, this achievement is memorialized in the Los Angeles Times: "Three Men on Skis Make First Winter Climb of Sierran Peak".
 In early 1942, Brinton and Chester L. Errett, with the help of Glen Dawson, held a class at Belmont High School in Los Angeles to recruit members for the 87th Infantry Regiment (United States) of the U.S. Army, and then led a six-week training course.

 Brinton was instrumental in the building of the Mt.
 San Antonio (Mt.
 Baldy) and Mt.
 San Gorgornio (Keller Peak) ski huts.
 The first Mt.
 Baldy ski hut was built in the fall of 1935; it involved the human transport of all building materials from 7100' to 8300' on a three-mile trail.
 The original hut was destroyed by fire in September 1936, but was rebuilt that fall and still stands today.
 In 1938, a windmill, designed by Brinton to provide electricity to the hut, was erected; unfortunately, it never worked and came to be known as "Brinton's folly".
 The Keller Peak ski hut at San Gorgonio was built by members of the Sierra Club Ski Mountaineers under the supervision of George Bauwens in the summer and fall of 1938, with an annex added in 1939.
 Again, it is still in use today.

 Brinton gave up climbing following the death of his frequent climbing partners, William Rice and Dr. Clyde Nelson, in an accident on the Grand Teton in Wyoming in June 1942.
 But he continued to be an active hiker, skier, and ski mountaineer.
 Brinton was elected to the American Alpine Club in 1984.

 Wartime work and professional career

-After completing an MA degree in Chemistry at UCLA in 1938, Brinton worked for General Petroleum Corporation from 1937–42.
+After completing an MA degree in chemistry at UCLA in 1938, Brinton worked for General Petroleum Corporation from 1937 to 1942.